Wondering why is your Android battery draining so fast and how you can increase the battery life on your Android phone?

 So, when you are not using them, consider turning them off by activating the Airplane Mode/Flight Mode.
 You can individually disable each function but using the Airplane Mode is more convenient.

 Swipe down the Control Center of your Android device and tap on Flight Mode to enable it.
-You can disable the Airplane Mode the same way when you need to use the internet of the Bluetooth.
+You can disable the Airplane Mode the same way when you need to use the internet or Bluetooth.

 4. Deactivate Vibration